Payment Method Development

 PSO (Payment-Shipment-Order) Status Mapping

-EverShop automatically resolves the overall order status based on the combination of payment status and shipment status.
+EverShop automatically resolves the overall order status based on the combination of the payment status and the order's shipment rollup.
 Configure this mapping:

 {